 However, the blood alcohol content of those pulled over did not.
 The only thing that did increase, besides the DUI rate, is the number of police officers on the road.
 That skews the results to show an increase in the number of drunk drivers, even if it wasn’t there.

 The issue in Minnesota was clearly not of too much concern, as those bars in good standing were given special permits to remain open until 4 a.m. on Super Bowl weekend.
 No statistics have been released as to whether the number of DUIs handed out that weekend were increased.

 Moreover, the number of DUI arrests before the bars closed decreased.
 What may be a factor, though, is the difference in closing times between cities and counties.
 For instance, imagine if Fulton County bars closed at 2 a.m., but Cobb County bars didn’t close until 3 a.m.
 There would be an increase in drinkers coming from Fulton, after which they will drive back home — increasing the number of drunk drivers.

 Location, Location, Location

 While closing times may not affect DUIs, going out and drinking anywhere can.
-If you have been arrested for a DUI, you don’t have to face the charges alone.
-Contact Hawkins Law Firm today to speak with an experienced attorney about your case.
-Your initial consultation is free.
+If you have been arrested for a DUI in Atlanta, you don’t have to face the charges alone.
+Contact Hawkins Spizman Kilgo today to speak with an experienced attorney about your case.
+Your initial consultation is free and, we will help you make the best decisions appropriate to your unique situation.
 Call today.